Resident Evil Season 1 on Netflix: Everything We Know So Far - What's on Netflix

 What is the plot of Resident Evil season 1?

-It’s early days yet but according to Deadline, the following has been said about the plot of the upcoming Resident Evil series;
+The series was first announced back in January 2019 according to Deadline.
+The following was said about the plot of the upcoming Resident Evil series;

 “No one is commenting but I hear the plan is for the series to expand the Resident Evil universe and deepen the existing mythology.
 I hear the series will keep the basic premise, which also served as a setup for the movie franchise.
 The drama series will explore the dark inner workings of the Umbrella Corporation and the new world order caused by the outbreak of the T-virus.
 While the project is in early stages, the series is expected to incorporate all ofResident Evil’s signature elements, including action sequences and “easter eggs.””